 The Education Store (Ed Store) will set up the registration sites for Purdue Extension events.
 The Ed Store requires all requests be submitted at least 10 business days prior to the expected registration launch date.
 Sites will be set up in the order they are received, and last minute submissions will not be expedited.

+If you are utilizing online registration (Cvent) and have a fee associated with your program please refer to these instructions.

 GENERAL REGISTRATION INFORMATION:

-All program attendees are required to be registered through Cvent
+All program attendees are required to be registered through Cvent.

-Walk-ins are welcome (at the event planner’s discretion) but are required to pay at the door; contact information and payment should be collected and sent to the Ed Store
+Walk-ins are welcome (at the event planner’s discretion), but are required to pay at the door; contact information and payment should be collected and sent to the Ed Store.

 The registration deadline should generally be 5 business days prior to event date, and late registrations will not be allowed.
 NO REFUNDS will be issued after this date.

-Cancellation Policy: Registrants who cancel will be charged 12% of the registration fee plus a $5 processing fee.
+Cancellation Policy: Registrants who cancel will be charged 12% of the registration fee, plus a $5 processing fee.
 If a registrant cancels prior to making payment, the dept/program will be responsible for the $5 processing fee at the closing of the event.
 If an unpaid registrant fails to show up to an event, please communicate that to the Ed Store.
 Cancellations must be processed through the Ed Store, so registrants or event planner should contact edustore@purdue.edu or call 765-494-6794.

 BUDGET: